Business partner | Programme lead

 Rebecca is passionate about her own and others full self expression and living true to purpose.
 She is a qualified yoga teacher and an avid traveller to explore cultures and community.
 Rebecca co- founded an international NGO for child welfare in Tanzania.

-I have developed skills and strengths in the following:
+Rebecca has developed skills and strengths in the following

 Education and Qualifications